telekom/pubsub-horizon-galaxy/README.md

 Horizon Galaxy is a crucial component within the [Horizon architecture](https://github.com/telekom/pubsub-horizon), designed to efficiently multiplex published event messages for each subscription on the respective event type.
 It plays a key role in managing the flow of events, ensuring duplicates are handled appropriately, and transforming them based on defined response filters.

+> **Note:** Galaxy is an essential part of the Horizon ecosystem.
+Please refer to [documentation of the entire system](https://github.com/telekom/pubsub-horizon) to get the full picture.

 ## Prerequisites

 For the optimal setup, ensure you have: